appwrite/templates/node/analyze-with-perspectiveapi/README.md

 ### PERSPECTIVE_API_KEY

 Google Perspective API key.
-It allows your function to interact with Google's Perspective API.
+It authenticates your function, allowing it to interact with the API.

 | Question       | Answer                 |
 |----------------|------------------------|